 NCVD Annual Reports

-This is the 4th report of the National Cardiovascular Disease-Acute Coronary Syndrome Registry (NCVD-ACS).
-The previous reports of 2006, 2007 – 2008, 2009 – 2010 have given us valuable insight to the nature and impact of acute coronary syndrome (ACS) in Malaysia.
-Importantly, this report marks the 10th year after the inception of the NCVD-ACS Registry, a registry which is now one of the most important resources of information for ACS in the country, and indeed for the region.
+This is the 5th report of the National Cardiovascular Disease-Acute Coronary Syndrome Registry (NCVD-ACS).
+The previous reports of 2006, 2007 – 2008, 2009 – 2010, and 2011 – 2013 have given us valuable insight into the nature and impact of acute coronary syndrome (ACS) in Malaysia.
+Importantly, this report marks the 10th year since the inception of the NCVD-ACS Registry, a registry which is now one of the most important resource on ACS in the country, and indeed for the region.